NER4Archives-project/inception2corpus-CLI/README.md

 ## 🛠️ Installation (easy way)

-1. You need Python 3.7 or higher is installed (if not, install it [here](https://www.python.org/downloads/)).
+1. You need Python 3.7 or higher installed (if not, install it [here](https://www.python.org/downloads/)).

-2. First, create a new directory and set a code environment with virtualenv and correct Python version, follow these steps (depending on OS):
+2. First, create a new directory and set up a code environment with virtualenv and correct Python version, follow these steps (depending on your OS):

     ### MacOSx / Linux